genos186/Restaurant-Searching-App/README.md

 Under Food/Src folder source code is situated.

-Yarn has been used as resource manager and expo sdk has been used.
+Yarn has been used as resource manager and expo sdk has been used for hosting the application.